-10 Tips For a Better Smokey Eye
+10 PRO Tips for A Sexy Smokey Eye

 There may not be a more popular eye makeup look than the smokey eye.
 Not only does it look gorgeous when done correctly, it also screams sultriness and is perfect for any of your nighttime outings.
 Although some might be apprehensive about creating a smoked out eye look, it’s a lot easier than it seems and with a few tips and tricks on how to do them under your belt, you’ll be rockin’ some gorgeous smokey eyes in no time.

 1. Do your eyes first

 This was hard for us to do at first too, but after years of fashion weeks and as many smokey eye looks behind us we can’t say it enough.
 Adding your foundation first before beginning your eyes seems like the natural thing to start with, but for a flawless finish and smokey eyes you can be proud of, save the foundation and concealer for last.
 As careful as you might be when applying your eye color, eyeshadows loose or pressed tend to have fallout and if you’ve already gone ahead and put on your foundation and concealer you can be sure you’ll be touching it up or cleaning it up at least a few times while doing your makeup.
 It’s a lot easier to fix any mistakes or fallout you might have when you don’t have a full face of makeup already done.
 Trust us on this one.